 Ask about specific occasions, not average behavior.
 The richness of Jobs research comes not from generalities (“I have a soda with lunch”) but from situational details (“I had a soda because my morning started early and I needed a midday pick-me-up”).
 Asking about general times tends to lead to rational answers, rather than what actually happened.
 So instead of asking about what might lead a customer to change doctors, probe on the specific last time that the customer changed doctors.
 What were the triggers?
 What options were considered?
 If they couldn’t find a suitable replacement, what else would they have done to improve the situation?

 Capture all of the relevant stakeholders.
 Even for quick, inexpensive purchases, there can be multiple stakeholders whose opinions matter: the children that have picky tastes, the co-workers who are sensitive to noisy foods in the office, the doctor who prescribed a special diet.
 When collecting Jobs, probe for other stakeholders—they may drive which Jobs are most important to a particular consumer, or they may have implications on a person’s willingness to try a new offering

 Identify your North Star Job(s) to Be Done.
 Doing research to uncover customers’ Jobs to be Done will undoubtedly leave you with a long list of Jobs.
 Much like the problem of adding too many features, attempting to satisfy too many Jobs leaves you with a complicated, expensive, one-size-fits-none product.
-Focus instead on satisfying a handful of key Jobs—particularly those that are important yet under-satisfied in the eyes of the customer.
-Quantitative surveys are key tools for identifying these “North Star” Jobs
+Focus instead on satisfying a handful of key Jobs—particularly those that are important yet under-satisfied in the eyes of the customer. are key tools for identifying these “North Star” Jobs